 The Loose Women presenter, actor and author is a proud advocate of living a balanced, healthy lifestyle.
 She’s frequently seen on Instagram looking just fantastic and we’re wondering – how does she do it?!

 The weight loss journey for Denise Welch started eight years ago.
-It began just before she married her husband and just after she gave up alcohol – a decision that was the “best thing” she’s ever done.
+It began just before she married her husband and stopped drinking alcohol – a decision that was the “best thing” she’s ever done.
 But while some see the pounds fall away after giving up the drink, Denise saw them pile on when she substituted the drink for food.

 As she told the Express.co.uk in 2019, “There is this thing that if you take alcohol out of your life, you immediately lose weight, but actually, it’s very often the case that the complete opposite is true.”